 While the trend is relatively new in the United States, purchasing a vehicle with an unsecured car loan has been popular in France, the United Kingdom and other countries in Europe for quite a while.
 Having additional loan options is always a good thing and unsecured loans give you another way to go when buying a vehicle.
 However, before you run out and apply for unsecured auto loan, you should be aware of the differences between traditional secured car loans and those of the newer unsecured variety.

 The Basic Difference

-Unsecured auto loans are usually actually personal loans or signature loans that are made based solely on your credit and your ability to repay the loan.
-There is no collateral required for the loan.
+When a consumer applies for and is approved for a signature loan, the borrower can then use these funds for almost any purchase they choose.
+In this instance, the funds are used to purchase an automobile.
 So, when you purchase the vehicle, you are listed as the legal owner of the vehicle, are given the car title and there is no lien holder.
 With these types of loans, the lender has no interest in the vehicle and cannot repossess it.

 On the other hand, lenders that make personal or signature loans for people to make unsecured car purchases with, will usually require that borrowers have overall good or excellent credit scores and display an above average ability to repay the loan.
 Lenders that make unsecured car loans will require higher borrower incomes, lower debt to income ratios and good overall financial stability of the person applying for the loan.

 Most banks and finance companies that provide these kinds of loans usually require higher credit scores, better debt-to-income ratios and better overall financial soundness than they would for loans secured with an automobile.
 Thus, you probably won't qualify for a sizeable unsecured auto loan if you have poor or marginal credit.